 Treatments change so quickly for MM that only a specialist will know about all of your options.
-To find a specialist, see page 22.
+To find a specialist, see pg.
+22.

-have can help your doctor decide what treatment options to offer you.

-- The serum free light chain (SFLC) assay test looks for excess amounts of proteins called light chains.
+- Immunofixation or immunoelectrophoresis tests find the exact type of M protein.
+There are heavy and light chains in the M protein.
+Knowing the type of M protein you have can help your doctor decide what treatment options to offer you. - The serum free light chain (SFLC) assay test looks for excess amounts of proteins called light chains.
 These are small fragments of immunoglobulins (antibodies) in your blood made by plasma cells, a type of white blood cell in the blood. - The levels of these light chains are tested either in the blood with the serum free light chain assay or in the urine with a 24-hour urine collection. - A blood calcium test.
-High levels of calcium in your blood means that you have bone loss or bone lesions due to multiple myeloma. - Beta 2-microglobulin (β2M) level test finds how much β2M is in your blood or urine.
-Higher β2M levels can mean that more advanced disease is present.
+High levels of calcium in your blood mean that you have bone loss or bone lesions due to multiple myeloma. - Beta 2-microglobulin (ß2M) level test finds how much ß2M is in your blood or urine.
+Higher ß2M levels can mean that more advanced disease is present.